 - Add cold water to the roasted bones and vegetables before cooking to prevent the broth from becoming cloudy.

 - If you can wait an extra day, let the bones cool in the cooked broth and chill overnight.
-The next day bring to a boil and then strain.
+The next day, bring it to a boil and then strain it.
 The flavour will be even more intense.

-- Leave the skin on the onions for slightly darker broth.
+- Leave the skin on the onions for a slightly darker broth.

 Instant Pot – This tool is really a game-changer for making broths.
 You can still make this recipe without but you will need to simmer your bone broth for 12-24 hours to get similar results.
 Even then, the flavour is still much better with an Instant pot or pressure cooker in my opinion.

 Spider Strainer – This little tool helps to easily lift the cooked bones and vegetables out of the pot after cooking.
 It makes it a little easier than just pouring it all into a fine strainer.
 You will still need the fine mesh strainer if you want a nice clear broth.